chrisjsewell/vscode-py-dist-test/README.md

 - Run `rye sync` to create a virtual environment with the packages installed in development mode and `rye test -a` to run the tests
 - Use [pre-commit](https://pre-commit.com/) to run the linters and formatters

+To distribute the extension:

+- Update the version with `rye run bumpver:patch` (or `minor`/`major`)
+- Create a release on GitHub with the tag `vX.Y.Z`
+- The GitHub action will run the CI (on new tags) and create/upload the `.vsix` files (per architecture) to the Marketplace

 ## Considerations